mhoeg15/LevityTech/_posts/2020-07-21-understanding-fear.md

 ---
 layout: post
-title: Managing COVID fear, and Panic in the Workplace
+title: Managing COVID Fear and Panic in the Workplace
-img: managingcovid.png
+img: covidfear.png
-excerpt: Maybe you are late for a deadline, are frustrated someone else did not fulfill what they said they would, or weeks of planning just didn't work out this time.
-Regardless, we can choose how we will handle our emotions to be a positive force in our daily activities.
+excerpt: Recognizing our own emotions as a powerful force that we are willing to understand can help us become better peers, and motivate innovation.
+At Levity, we built this company during an epidemic and economic collapse.

 ---
 <br/>